The Ultimate Web Accessibility Checklist for Developers

 4. WCAG 2.2 (2023)

-Published in 2023, this update includes new features to make the user experience smoother, inclusive, and responsive.
+Published in 2023, this update includes new features to improve the user experience, making it smoother, more inclusive, and more responsive.
 WCAG 2.2 focuses on input assistance, navigation features, and ensuring web content works well with newer assistive technologies.

 5. WCAG 3 (2024)

 As of February 2025, this version has not been released.
 This update is in draft mode and is expected to impact websites starting in September 2025.
-When it’s launched, the websites will have a different structure and conformance model to comply with the WCAG 3 version.
 You can take a look at its working draft till then, as it may take a while to come into effect.

 Here’s the web accessibility checklist you must follow to make your website content 100% compliant and accessible: